dreamind/ix/workshops/representing-data/xml.md

 #### Exercise 4

-Write a Python script that presents the data inside `book.xml` in a web page.
+Write a Python script that presents the data inside `book.xml` as a web page.
 Use an HTML table to format the data.
 See the following example below.

 <table border="0" cellpadding="5" cellspacing="1">
 <tr bgcolor="#CCCC99"><td><b>Author</b></td><td><b>Salinger, J. D.</b></td></tr>